djcanvas/cyaddons/README.md

-cyaddons is a ct modulefor hypixel skyblock dungeons
+cyaddons is a ct module for hypixel skyblock dungeons